isomerpages/moe-commonwealthsec/_imaginative-trailblazer/The Trailblazer Programme/The TrailBlazer Programme.md

 <h3><strong>The TrailBlazer Programme</strong></h3>
 <p><a href="https://sway.cloud.microsoft/FFEksk6wAeEmzj0U?ref=Link" rel="noopener noreferrer nofollow" target="_blank">The Trailblazer Programme Sway Site for students</a>
 </p>
-<p>Commonwealth Secondary School adopted Maker Education since 2014.
-Over
+<p>Commonwealth Secondary School adopted Design Thinking &amp; Maker Education
-the years, it has expanded into the TrailBlazer Programme where students have the freedom to choose any types of purposeful making and creation.
+since 2014.
+Over the years, it has expanded into the TrailBlazer Programme where students have the freedom to choose any types of purposeful making and creation.
 All Commonwealthians are encouraged to take part in TrailBalzer Programme through the following ways:</p>
 <ol data-tight="true" class="tight">
 <li>
 <p><strong>TrailBlazer Workshops offered by school</strong>